kachayev/muse/README.md

 Release under the MIT license.
 See LICENSE for the full license.

+## Contribute

+* Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
+* Fork the repository on Github to start making your changes to the master branch (or branch off of it).
+* Write a test which shows that the bug was fixed or that the feature works as expected.

+or simply...

+* Use it.
+* Enjoy it.
+* Spread the word.

 ## Thanks

 Thanks go to Simon Marlow for creating/leading Haxl project (and talking about it).
 And to Facebook for open-sourcing it.